SAP-samples/cloud-btp-cli-api-codejam/exercises/02-authenticating-and-configuration/README.md

 This configuration file holds information about your current session, for example the details of any current target you have.
 Feel free to have a look at this file (the simplest way would be to use `cat`, i.e. `cat /home/user/.config/.btp/config.json` but you could also use `jq`, i.e. `jq . /home/user/.config/.btp/config.json`).
 Don't worry about showing the contents to anyone - it doesn't contain any session tokens that are used to authorize your btp CLI activities - this information is elsewhere (see later in this section to find out where).

-Earlier versions of the btp CLI put the configuration file in a temporary location by default - a workaround for this is described in the SAP Tech Bytes blog post on managing configuration in the [Further reading](#further-reading) section below.
-This has changed more recently and you can see from the message that the default location is within a btp CLI specific directory in a `$HOME/.config/` directory.
+You can see from the message above that the default configuration location is within a btp CLI specific directory in a `$HOME/.config/` directory.
 This is nice because it conforms to an open standard (the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html)) and specifically the default value of `XDG_CONFIG_HOME`.

 The SAP Help topic [Specify the Location of the Configuration File](https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/e57288d7f2aa4e59a8f70b08b82a933d.html) explains how you can override this default location either with the `--config` option or by specifying the location in the environment variable `BTP_CLIENTCONFIG`.

-> The name used to be `SAPCP_CLIENTCONFIG` which is a hold over from the previous name of the platform and the tool name at the time.

 If you're like me, you may like to organize your configuration files within `$HOME/.config/` as non-hidden directories, so having a directory called `$HOME/.config/.btp/` may be less than ideal.
 So if this is something you also feel strongly about, use this step to address it.